Health Benefits

 We might think that Purple Mangosteen and Acorn squash are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Purple Mangosteen and Acorn squash Facts such as their taste, shape, color, and size are also distinct.
 The difference between Purple Mangosteen and Acorn squash is explained here.

-The amount of calories in 100 gm of fresh Purple Mangosteen and Acorn squash with peel is 63.00 kcal and 40.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Purple Mangosteen and Acorn squash with peel is 63.00 kcal and 40.00 kcal and the amount of calories without peel is 73.00 kcal and 34.00 kcal respectively.
 Thus, Purple Mangosteen and Acorn squash belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Purple Mangosteen and Acorn squash is Malpighiales and Cucurbitales respectively.
 Purple Mangosteen belongs to Clusiaceae family and Acorn squash belongs to Cucurbitaceae family.
 Purple Mangosteen belongs to Garcinia genus of G. mangostana species and Acorn squash belongs to Cucurbita genus of Pepo species.
 Beings plants, both fruits belong to Plantae Kingdom.